Does anyone else have a problem with losing receipts? Have you stuffed a receipt in your pocket or purse, never to be found again?

 Which Receipts to Scan

-I have gotten into the habit of immediately scanning in all of my business related receipts using my smartphone so I’m prepared when tax time rolls around.
+I have gotten into the habit of immediately scanning in all of my business-related receipts using my smartphone so I’m prepared when tax time rolls around.
 However, you can (and should) scan receipts for more than just business expenses.

-You should also consider scanning receipts for big-ticket item, such as computers, electronics, or household appliances.
+You should also consider scanning receipts for big-ticket items, such as computers, electronics, or household appliances.
 A copy of a receipt is essential when it comes to warranties, rebates, returns, and accidental damage policies.

 Here’s one more tip: scan all your Costco receipts in case you need to use their extremely lenient “lifetime return policy.”

 How to Scan Your Receipts Using Your Android Device

 - Click on the “+” Button on the lower right-hand corner, and select Scan.

 - Press the Blue Button to capture an image using your smartphone’s camera, preferably on a contrasting surface.